 - In 2015, SPON reluctantly agreed to minor increases in the noise levels allowed by the Settlement Agreement at the airport’s seven automated monitoring stations in Newport Beach, supposedly necessitated by the installation of newer, “more sensitive” microphones.

 - In 2014, SPON completed negotiation of the second of two extensions of the historic JWA Settlement Agreement.
 This one limits commercial jet operations through 2030.
 The previous extension, signed in 2003, would have expired in 2015.

 - A departure path of less resistance might be coming to JWA (Daily Pilot, September 27, 2017 — SPON has not taken a position on this)

-- JWA’s Noise and Access page, including reports, Quarterly Noise Meeting dates and interactive Flight Track Viewer (“VOLANS”)
+- JWA’s Noise and Access page, including Quarterly Noise Abatement Reports, Quarterly Noise Meeting dates and interactive Flight Track Viewer (“VOLANS”)

 - JWA’s Settlement Agreement page, including key terms.

 - Newport Beach City Council Airport Policy (Policy A-17) and archive of past versions (most recent includes Settlement Agreement as an attachment)